Cartagena, Colombia: Sea

-Canals
+River

 Since the 17th century the bay has been connected to the Magdalena River by the Dique Canal, built by Governor Pedro Zapata de Mendoza.
 After Colombian independence, the canal was abandoned.
 Increasing centralization left the city without resources to maintain it.
 The last important maintenance work was done in the 1950s during Laureano Gómez's administration.
 Some improvements were made by local authorities in the 1980s.
 This was discontinued because of legal objections from the central government that decreed that the "maintenance" of the canal did not fall under the jurisdiction of the local government.
 From then on, maintenance of the canal has been delayed, though it is still functional.

 Cartagenian political leaders have argued that this state of affairs might change with a return to pre-independence funding and tax system.
 Under such systems the canal would be maintained properly and even expanded, benefiting the national economy.

 Waste disposal

 Cartagena is one of the few cities in the world with a marine outfall, inaugurated in 2013, whose 4.3 km-long underwater section is the third longest in the world.